-It is hardly surprising that you want to know the answer to the all important questions.
-"Is he an alcoholic".
-"Does she need treatment".
-"How can I get him to change."
+It is hardly surprising that you want to know the answer to the all-important questions.
+“Is he an alcoholic”.
+“Does she have an alcohol problem”.
+“Does she need treatment”.
+“How can I get him to change.”

-If you can get a proper, official diagnosis then you can counter the argument by appealing to higher authority - Dr Yablonsky says that you are an alcoholic and therefore you need to change.
+If you can get a proper, official diagnosis then you can counter the argument by appealing to higher authority.
+Wouldn’t it help you if you could say – the doctor says that you are an alcoholic and you need to change.
 So it is not just me!!!
-It's official!!!
+It’s official!!!

-For many then, the desire for a diagnosis is more about leverage for change than the need for an actual medical opinion.
-It justifies their concern and takes the guesswork out of it and provides the perfect reason that will motivate the drinker to change.
+For many then, the desire for a diagnosis is more about leverage for change, than the need for an actual medical opinion.
+It justifies their concern and takes the guesswork out of it.
+And it provides the perfect reason that will motivate the drinker to change.

 Or does it?
 Maybe, maybe not.

-You probably don't need to be told that confrontations, based on logic, appeal, guilt, accusation and whatever else you have thrown in, don't have the desired effect.
-However you feel that they should work ... if only youcould find the right words ... get her in the right mood ... maybe when she is hung over ... maybe this time!!!
+You probably don’t need to be told that confrontations, based on logic, appeal, guilt, accusation and whatever else you have thrown in, don’t have the desired effect.
+However, you feel that they should work … If only you could find the right words … get her in the right mood … find the right time – maybe when she is hung over … maybe this time!!!

 You have probably heard the term Denial used when talking about alcoholics and problem drinkers.
 It tends to be used by people and organisations who believe that alcoholism is a disease and that denial is a symptom of that disease.
 They suggest that denial is a mechanism used to protect their drinking, some describe is as outright lying!

-However when you look around at other health risk behaviours you find denial there too, eg smoking, drug use, overeating, under eating, under exercising, general unhealthy behaviourism.
+However, when you look around at other health risk behaviours you find denial there too, eg smoking, drug use, overeating, under eating, under exercising, general unhealthy behaviours.
 Few, if any, of the people engaged in these behaviours would be quick to admit that they are doing anything wrong.

 Come to think of it, do any of us rush to admit that we are in the wrong – about anything???